When someone passes away, the procedure necessary to settle the estate depends upon the nature of the planning accomplished prior to death.

 A typical estate might incur $1,000 to $2,000 in court costs and other mandated fees.

 ADVANTAGES OF PROBATE

-The cost is usually MUCH higher than would be required for the administration of a living trust for an estate valued at the same amount.
-It usually takes months, or even years, longer to probate an estate than to administer a trust.
+It usually takes months, or even years longer to probate an estate than to administer a trust.
 Most estates don’t need the supervision of the court unless disputes occur.

 For most families and individuals, the best way to avoid probate is to establish a comprehensive and funded living trust in Orange County with supporting documents.

-If you would like legal advice, or for more information about probate, please contact our office at (562) 594-4200 for a FREE 30-minute consultation with our estate planning attorney in Orange County.
+If you would like legal advice or receive more information about probate, you may schedule a free 30-minute consultation with our estate planning attorney serving Orange County CA.